nkatz01/mock-four-coding-extracts/README.md

    One way to extend a software system is to find a suitable superclass, and to subclass it.
 You can achieve a similar effect, without extending the class, by copying some of the operations of one class into a new second class and then delegating calls to an enclosed instance of the first class.
 Both of these extension techniques, however, require that you know at compile time what behaviour you want to add.
    What are the two techniques that we have just described?
    Indicate clearly “which is which”.
+   Inheritance and composition or aggregation

 3. **[10 marks]** Discuss what you understand by the following statement:

    > "When designing an object-oriented application, a major tenet of design is *loose coupling*"

-   What is the role of the `new` operator in this context?
-   How does *dependency injection* assist with loose coupling?
+   What is the role of the `new` operator in this context? using 'new' a lot couples strongly one class with another How does *dependency injection* assist with loose coupling?
-   Provide appropriate examples to support your answer.
+   Answer: eases testing and resolving dependencies. separates implementation from definition Provide appropriate examples to support your answer.

 4. **[12 marks]**